-Ground water37 and surface38 and quality and quantity support nearly every SGCN, rare communities and the habitats on which they rely.
-Native fish communities consist of warmwater species, and their diversity reflects transitions from a Mississippi Valley fauna to the north and east to a Rio Grande fauna to the south and west.39 In addition, more than 50 unionid mussel species are know from Texas rivers, streams, canals, reservoirs, lakes, and ponds.40 Aquatic macroinvertebrates in Texas streams are diverse, but this fauna remains lightly documented by comparison to fishes.
-Aquatic fauna generally are most diverse in the eastern half of the state, while rivers in west Texas are more depauperate.41 Waters are affected by nearly every action taken by people, both positive and negative.
-These waters provide people with drinking water, hydropower, transportation, wastewater treatment, irrigation of food and fiber crops, commercial and recreational fisheries, other recreational opportunities (kayaking, swimming, wildlife viewing) and many commercial and industrial uses critical to the way we live.
+Ground water45 and surface46 and quality and quantity support nearly every SGCN, rare communities and the habitats on which they rely.
+Native fish communities consist of warmwater species, and their diversity reflects transitions from a Mississippi Valley fauna to the north and east to a Rio Grande fauna to the south and west.47 In addition, more than 50 unionid mussel species are known from Texas rivers, streams, canals, reservoirs, lakes, and ponds.48 Aquatic macroinvertebrates in Texas streams are diverse, but this fauna remains lightly documented by comparison to fishes.
+Aquatic fauna generally are most diverse in the eastern half of the state, while rivers in west Texas are more depauperate.49 Waters and the aquatic habitats they support are affected by nearly every action taken by people, both positive and negative.
+Waters of our state provide people with drinking water, hydropower, transportation, wastewater treatment, irrigation of food and fiber crops, commercial and recreational fisheries, other recreational opportunities (kayaking, swimming, wildlife viewing) and many commercial and industrial uses critical to the way we live.
 The sustainability of the various types of waters in Texas is a constant issue in the public mind, coffee shop discussions, business and politics.

-Health and function of aquatic and terrestrial ecosystems throughout Texas rely on how and if good quality freshwater makes its way from raindrop to river to estuary to Gulf of Mexico.
+Health and function of aquatic and terrestrial ecosystems which also support all of these human uses rely on how and if good quality freshwater makes its way from raindrop to aquifer and river to estuary to Gulf of Mexico.